 - Pollination not only makes food available for other organisms but also allows floral growth, which provides habitats for animals, including other insects and birds.

-- Climate Change
+- Climate change

-- Loss of Habitat including land use changes, habitat fragmentation, loss of bio-diversity
+- Loss of habitat, including land use changes, habitat fragmentation, loss of bio-diversity

-- Bees forced into service – monoculture
+- Bees forced into service; monoculture